cunarist/rinf/README.md

 ## Python Automation Scripts

 For faster and easier development, Cunarist App Template relies on Python scripts in `./automate` for automation.

-[Black](https://black.readthedocs.io/en/stable/) formatter is used for maintaining quality Python code.

 # 📁 Folder Structure